-Terry J. Krepiakevich Independent Financially Literate Mr. Krepiakevich is a member of the Board of Directors of several publicly-listed companies including Alexco Resource Corp., Western Lithium USA Corp, Concordia Resource Corp., and NovaCopper Inc. From June 2006 to July 2011, Mr. Krepiakevich was the Chief Financial Officer of SouthGobi Resources Ltd., a publicly-listed mining company focused on exploring and developing coal deposits in Mongolia's South Gobi Region.
+· - Terry J. Krepiakevich Independent Financially Literate Mr. Krepiakevich is a member of the Board of Directors of several publicly-listed companies including Alexco Resource Corp., Western Lithium USA Corp, Kaizen Discovery and NovaCopper Inc. From June 2006 to July 2011, Mr. Krepiakevich was the Chief Financial Officer of SouthGobi Resources Ltd., a publicly-listed mining company focused on exploring and developing coal deposits in Mongolia's South Gobi Region.
 After the transition, Mr. Krepiakevich was a Senior Advisor to the South Gobi teams in Hong Kong and Mongolia.
 Previously, Mr. Krepiakevich was Chief Financial Officer for Extreme CCTV Inc., a publicly traded company on the TSX involved in manufacturing high tech surveillance equipment, and Vice-President Finance and Chief Financial Officer of Maynards Industries Ltd., a private firm specializing in retailing, auctioneering, liquidating, and mergers and acquisition services.
 Prior to his position with Maynards, Mr. Krepiakevich was a senior officer in a number of private and public issuers.
 He is a Canadian qualified Chartered Accountant and was employed with the international accounting firm Peat Marwick Thorne (KPMG), where he worked with a number of companies in mining and related industries.
-Max V. Anhoury Independent Financially Literate Mr. Anhoury brings over 25 years of operational, sales and marketing experience.
-Currently, at Lovation, Inc. he is responsible for global sales and marketing and a member of the Senior Executive Team.
-His responsibilities include setting strategic direction as well as managing the day to day operations of a worldwide team.
-Mr. Anhoury holds a bachelor of science in Mathematical Science from Oregon State University.
+He is also a member of the Institute of Corporate Directors and holds the designation ICD.D.
+Max V. Anhoury Independent Financially Literate Mr. Anhoury brings over 25 years of operational, sales and marke experience.
+Currently, at lovation, Inc. he is responsible for global sales marketing and a member of the Senior Executive Team.
+His responsible include setting strategic direction as well as managing the day to operations of a worldwide team.
+Mr. Anhoury holds a bachelor of science Mathematical Science from Oregon State University.
 Thomas L. McKeirnan Independent Financially Literate Mr. McKeirnan is the Executive Vice President, General Counsel and Secretary of Red Lion Hotels Corporation since February 2013.
 Mr. McKeirnan previously held the position of Senior Vice President, General Counsel from March 2005 until February 2013, and held other General Counsel positions at Red Lion Hotels Corporation between July 2003 and March 2005.
 He is a named executive officer of that company, is involved in all strategic decisionmaking, advises Red Lion's Board of Directors and oversees all legal, transactional, securities and corporate governance matters for the company.
 Mr. McKeirnan holds a Juris Doctor from the University of Washington, and a Masters of Business Administration from Gonzaga University.
-He is also a licensed attorney, and a member of the Washington Bar Association. ·
+He is also a licensed attorney, and a member of the Washington Bar Association.